 - All Christopher Guest films feature members of his Production Posse in different combinations, but it is particularly noticeable in A Mighty Wind; the Folksmen are played by the three main members of Spinal Tap.
-The video for a song from their 60s folk rock phase is clearly a Shout-Out to "Listen To The Flower People".
+The video for a song from their 60s folk-rock phase is clearly a Shout-Out to "Listen To The Flower People".

-- In Maverick (directed by Richard Donner), Bret Maverick (played by Mel Gibson) is in a bank that is held up by a gang, one of whom is played by Danny Glover (Gibson's co-star from the Lethal Weapon movies, also directed by Donner); the two men almost appear to recognise each other, but then dismiss the notion.
-(Then, to cement the association, as Glover's character is mounting his horse for a getaway he is heard to say, "I'm gettin' too old for this shit!" - Glover's famous catchphrase from Lethal Weapon.)
+- In Maverick (directed by Richard Donner), Bret Maverick (played by Mel Gibson) is in a bank that is held up by a gang, one of whom is played by Danny Glover (Gibson's co-star from the Lethal Weapon movies, also directed by Donner); the two men almost appear to recognize each other, but then dismiss the notion.
+(Then, to cement the association, as Glover's character is mounting his horse for a getaway he is heard to say, "I'm gettin' too old for this shit!" - Roger Murtaugh's famous catchphrase from Lethal Weapon.)

 - In The Senator Was Indiscreet, a William Powell vehicle, the final scene reveals that his wife, unseen till now, is Myrna Loy, who co-starred as his wife in numerous movies including The Thin Man series.

 - Seeing James Spader as the main villain opposing a group led by Robert Downey Jr. in Avengers: Age of Ultron is amusing, considering the two had previously worked together a few times in the 1980s.
 They actually played best friends in Tuff Turf, as well as slightly antagonistic associates in Less Than Zero.